 1) Folks love to masturbate.
 Women masturbate eight times a month on average or twice a week.
 Men average about 15 times a month or every other day (this is no surprise).
 Thirty percent of women find masturbation more pleasurable than the sexual act with a partner.
 Even though hormonal levels shift in late middle age/early old age, the urge to masturbate may lessen, but often it doesn’t disappear.
 A study conducted by researchers at Indiana University’s Center for Sexual Health Promotion revealed that 46 percent of men and 33 percent of women over 70 reported that they still masturbate.
 If folks are in good health, this desire is often retained throughout much of their lifespan.

 2) Women love sex toys!
-In this country, about 42 of women own a sex toy compared to only 20 percent of men.
+In this country, about 42 percent of women own a sex toy compared to only 20 percent of men.
 Women are also more likely to enjoy these toys because they improve the sexual intensity of masturbation.
 Menopausal women tend to experience dryness and sex toys appear to eliminate the “pause” in menopause.

 3) A man does not have to have an erection to achieve orgasm.
 As men age , many tend to suffer from erectile dysfunction.
 When a man is erect, the blood vessels in his penis are engorged but this is not the only way he can orgasm.
 A man can receive anal stimulation, be mentally aroused or receive penile stimulation and all without his penis standing at full attention.
 These alternative forms of stimulation might take longer for a man to achieve an orgasm but he will have fun getting there.